 Although IP cameras are normally used for direct video streaming of live video, almost all IP Cameras and IP Video Webservers also have an FTP client built in, aswell as an Email facility too.
 To program your IP camera for FTP and or Email you simply go to the appropriate section in the cameras Administration or Configuration menu and enter the information listed above.
 IP cameras and IP Video webservers can simultaneously stream live video, email images and FTP images without even needing a PC as the electronics for connecting them to the internet are all inside the camera or webserver.

 However you need to be careful and be sure what you want your IP camera to do before you purchase it.
 This is because some IP cameras only FTP images in a date and time stamped format.
 This is great if you are using it for security as all the files for each day are stored in folders by date so you can easily look back later.
 But this is no good for a static FTP update to a website as the coding to look for the images will be complex.
 Therefore you need to ensure that the IP camera also has an image rename facility too so it can be programmed to update the image with the same name each time so it replaces the old one making it easy to display on your site.
-Camsecure 600 series IP webcams are ideal as they allow image replace FTP, time and date stamped FTP.
+The Camsecure FTP IP Webcam has firmware installed that specifically provides image rename and overwrite FTP upload.

 Settings for FTP - Same Image Name For Websites

 Settings For FTP Same Image Name For Websites